dmbarbour/wikilon/docs/AwelonLang.md

 Definitions of `0` and `S`, `~` and `:` - zero and successor, nil and cons - are left to developers.
 This permits a flexible choice of encoding, such as a Church encoding versus a Mogensen-Scott encoding.
 In practice, however, this choice belongs to runtime and compiler developers, who must determine which models are subject to *Acceleration*.

-Natural numbers and embedded texts are only barely sufficient for embedding of data in code.
-The intention is to use these as the foundation for *Editable Views* that can support decimal numbers, structured data, EDSLs, a richer syntax, even graphical programming if we assume a suitable editor.
-Additionally, programmers may leverage *Secure Hash Resources* to reference external texts and binaries.
+The intention is to use natural numbers and inline embedded texts as a foundation for richer *Editable Views*, which are detailed later.
+Editable views can feasibly extend Awelon with syntax for rich number types, EDSLs, multi-line texts, and even graphical programming.
+For large texts or binaries, we can also leverage *Secure Hash Resources* to reference external file-like objects.

-*Note 2017 May:* Support for multi-line embedded texts was removed from Awelon, and semantics of texts were switched from codepoint to binary representation.
-Binary secure hash resources should be used for large texts.

 ## Secure Hash Resources